Lincolnshire Poacher (numbers station): Location

 Although the usage of numbers stations has not been confirmed by any world government, amateur enthusiasts have traced the location of the Lincolnshire Poacher's signal transmission to RAF Akrotiri, a Royal Air Force base located on the Mediterranean island of Cyprus.
 The station is believed to have been operated by the British Secret Intelligence Service (MI6) and maintained by the Royal Air Force members that occupy the base in Cyprus.

 Broadcast schedule

 The Lincolnshire Poacher was broadcast several times throughout the day, and was transmitted seven days a week, at various times and on various shortwave frequencies.
 This schedule was accurate as of January 2006, which is the most recent update to the broadcast schedule.
 All times are Coordinated Universal Time (UTC), and all radio frequencies in megahertz (MHz).

+Cultural impact

+The station features prominently in The Whisperer in Darkness, the second season of the BBC podcast The Lovecraft Investigations, and in the Prime Video series Truth Seekers.
+It is also the basis for the Torchwood audio drama "The Lincolnshire Poacher", which supposes it is run by a literal hunter from Lincolnshire.